Table of Contents

 Augmentation sphere boundary conditions and continuous principal quantum numbers

 Linear augmented wave methods almost invariably construct the basis set inside augmentation spheres from the spherical part of the potential.
-(In the ASA the potential is spherical anyway).
+(In the ASA the potential is always spherical, but even in the full-potential case, the partial waves that make up the basis set are constructed from the spherical part of the potential.)
 For a fixed spherical potential, the Schrödinger equation separates into an angular part (whose solutions are spherical harmonics) and a radial part with quantum number l.
 Solution to the radial Schrödinger equation (aka “partial wave”) and its energy are uniquely determined by the boundary condition at the augmentation radius s.
 More precisely, is called a partial wave since it is only a partial solution to the full Schrödinger equation.
 Partial waves must be matched to the envelope function at the augmentation sphere radius; the condition that all partial waves match smoothly and differentiably at all surfaces is the quantization condition that determines allowed eigenvalues.
 Linear methods in fact require the partial wave and its energy derivative (or possibly at two different linearization energies.

 The boundary condition can be given through the “logarithmic derivative function”